tiominpara12114/music1990s/README.md

-The rise of K-pop in the 2010s brought Korean music and culture to the global stage, with acts like BTS, BLACKPINK, and EXO gaining massive popularity worldwide.
+Nelly's debut album "Country Grammar" was released in 2000 and became a commercial success, with singles like "Country Grammar (Hot Sh*t)" and "Ride wit Me."